TomasCamp/odin-recipes/README.md

 "# odin-recipes"

-This is a page with links to a few recipes.
-This is for practicing GIT and HTML.
+This is the first project of The Odin Project's Foundations Course. \n The page serves as an index with links to a few recipes and is designed for practicing Git and HTML.